 In Singapore, where up to 80 percent of the population is estimated to have some form of myopia, the procedure holds a certain appeal.

+Book a consultation with Dr Jimmy Lim today to learn more about Lasik Surgery.
 Here are the top 10 questions people ask when considering LASIK surgery:

 1. What results can I expect?